MarkSkinner92/showColor/readme.md

 ### USE:

-Run this command anywhere: showColor then follow the instructions it provides
+Run this command anywhere: showColor <br />
+then follow the instructions it provides

 ### DEPENDENCIES